tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 We were young, we were healthy, and we all loved visiting abandoned places.

-Our destination that morning was an abandoned mining town located in southwest Nevada.
+Our destination that morning was an abandoned mining town located in southwest corner of our state.
 Just a mile from the nearest highway, nestled snuggly in the valley between a pair of red rock mountains, there it was:

 Wasichu.